OPA treats a wide variety of back conditions and offers comprehensive treatment options — including many non-surgical solutions.

 - Perform a physical examination

-- Order and analyze X-ray’s or MRI
+- Order and analyze X-ray and MRI

-An epidural injection of steroid and anesthetic medications.
+An injection of steroid and anesthetic medications.

 One of OPA’s onsite physical therapist prescribes and monitors strengthening and stretching exercises.